N3M3S1Spy/MSFvenom-Shellcode-Collection/README.md

-This repository provides an extensive collection of shellcodes generated using **MSFvenom**.
-Shellcodes are categorized by operating system (Windows, Linux, macOS, Android), architecture (x86, x64, ARM, etc.), and payload type (reverse, bind, staged, stageless, etc.).
-The goal is to serve as a centralized reference for penetration testers, malware analysts, reverse engineers, and cybersecurity researchers.
+**README Description:**
+This repository contains a collection of **basic, standalone shellcodes** generated with **MSFvenom**.
+Each payload performs a simple, predefined action such as displaying a message box, launching calculator, or opening a command prompt – with **no further modification required**.

+These shellcodes are useful for:
+- Testing injection techniques
+- Shellcode runners and loaders
+- AV evasion experiments
+- Malware behavior analysis
+- Learning purposes

+**Included examples:**
+- Show MessageBox (Windows)
+- Launch `calc.exe` / `notepad.exe`
+- Spawn `cmd.exe`
+- Basic `exec` payloads (Linux)

 **Features:**
-- All major payload types: `meterpreter`, `shell`, `exec`, `download_exec`, and more
+- Clean and minimal
-- Both staged and stageless variants
+- No staged payloads or reverse shells
+- MSFvenom command provided for each
-- Well-structured directories by OS and architecture
+- Categorized by OS and architecture
-- Optional MSFvenom command used for generation included
-- Regular updates based on new MSFvenom releases
+- Plug-and-play compatible

 **Disclaimer:**
-For **educational and research purposes only**.
-Use only in legal, controlled environments with proper authorization.
+For **educational and testing purposes only**.
+Do not use in unauthorized environments.